Skip to the main content

 Meet Alissa Muller

 Alissa Muller brings a wealth of experience to the education sector, having spent seven years with the State Board of Education, preceded by her work in Texas nonprofits focused on experiential learning.
-Her passion for inclusive and innovative education began at home—her brother’s experiences with dyslexia and ADHD inspired her to pursue a career focused on creating meaningful, supportive learning environments in schools.
-Alissa holds a Master’s degree in Public Policy from the University of Washington, further equipping her to advocate for transformative educational approaches as the Director of Policy and Director of the Mastery-Based Learning Collaborative.
+Her passion for inclusive and innovative education began at home.
+Her brother’s experiences with dyslexia and ADHD inspired her to pursue a career focused on creating meaningful and supportive learning environments in schools.
+Alissa holds a Master’s degree in Public Policy from the University of Washington, which further equips her to advocate for transformative educational approaches in her role as Director.

 Empowering Learners through Mastery-Based Learning

-Mastery-based learning (MBL) empowers students to progress at their own pace, advancing only when they demonstrate mastery of skills aligned with state standards.
-Alissa emphasizes the importance of student agency in this model, noting, “Students are able to take ownership of their own learning and receive support based on their individualized needs and interests.”
-Unlike traditional approaches, MBL relies on authentic assessments tailored to each student’s learning path, with Alissa explaining, “You’re testing the same standards and skills.
-It’s how students choose to show they have learned those skills that will look different.”
-While some teachers may already incorporate aspects of MBL, Alissa underscores that true implementation requires a consistent, school-wide commitment to fully realize student-centered learning.
+Mastery-based learning (MBL) invites students to progress at their own pace, moving forward only when they’ve demonstrated mastery of skills aligned with state standards.
+As Alissa explains, “Students are able to take ownership of their own learning and receive support based on their individualized needs and interests.”
+In this model, learning isn’t rushed, and success isn’t measured by one-size-fits-all tests.
+Instead, students demonstrate their understanding through authentic assessments tailored to each student’s learning path.
+“You’re testing the same standards and skills,” Alissa says, “but how students choose to show they’ve learned those skills will look different.”
+While some teachers already incorporate aspects of MBL into their practice, Alissa points out that lasting change happens when schools commit to this approach across the board.
+Then, they can create a consistent, student-centered learning environment.

 Culturally Responsive-Sustaining, Mastery-Based Learning